 Overview of the project ‘Development of Resource-efficient and Fireproof Thermally Modified Wood Products’ conducted by Thermory AS.

-This project is focused on the development of painted and fireproof thermally modified products for use on wooden façades.
+Goal: This project is focused on the development of painted and fireproof thermally modified products for use on wooden façades.
 Thermory AS will make the following main investments to develop these solutions:

 - Investments in product development and testing

 - Creation of a combined combustion system for gases from the heating chamber